-- Community facility provision is an important contributor to wellbeing and quality of life.
-As such it needs be viewed as equally important to housing, infrastructure and transport. - Many facilities within the district will serve multiple purposes and community sectors (arts, sport, events, social services).
+Community facility provision is an important contributor to wellbeing and quality of life.
+As such it needs be viewed as equally important to housing, infrastructure and transport.
+Ours is a district of diverse communities with differing needs and this has to be considered in the development of our facilities.

+Many facilities within the district will serve multiple purposes and community sectors (arts, sport, events, social services).
 Strategic alignment and capacity to achieve cross-sector / departmental funding is important for QLDC.

-- Facilities need to be viewed and developed as part of district wide network.
-Partnership and collaboration are essential (between user groups, between council and community entities and at a regional level between councils). - QLDC should take a proactive approach to policy and regional planning to ensure community facilities form an integrated network and to reduce the negative impacts of ad-hoc residential and facility developments. - The provision of open space needs to be protected and not compromised (or eroded) because of other competing pressures and rapid regional growth.
-The quality of new allocated open space should be appropriate to meet future community needs and provide quality experiences.
-Policy updates may be needed to ensure this and the QLDC Parks Team need to be adequately resourced to maintain new and existing provisions. - It is recommended that QLDC development contributions policy should be reviewed to ensure land required for community facility provision is calculated separately from reserves land contributions. - In addition to Operating Expenditure, Level of Service (LOS) Improvements and Growth, it is recommended that "Visitor Usage" is added to budget apportionment for relevant community facilities to recognise the additional demand and provision requirement.
+Facilities need to be viewed and developed as part of a district-wide network.
+Partnership and collaboration are essential (between user groups and iwi, between Council and community entities and at a regional level between councils).

+QLDC should take a proactive approach to policy and regional planning to ensure community facilities form an integrated network and to reduce the negative impacts of ad hoc residential and facility developments.
+The development of the Queenstown Lakes Spatial Plan is a key part of this work.

+The provision of open space needs to be protected and not compromised (or eroded) because of other competing pressures and rapid regional growth.
+The quantity and quality of new allocated open space should be appropriate to meet future community needs and provide quality experiences.
+Policy updates may be needed to ensure this, and the QLDC Parks and Reserves team needs to be adequately resourced to maintain new and existing provisions.
-Report Sections Summary

-- Section 1: Facilities need to be viewed as a network and be affordable for both council and facility users. - Section 2: Community Facility Development Principles are based on best practice.
-These should be applied to all renewals and new facilities. - Section 3: Provision Measures are an indicative benchmark.
-Current QLDC policy and relevant strategies should be referred to in the first instance. - Section 4: Prioritisation and Investment Principles provide an objective framework to ensure robust assessment and effective investment.
+It is recommended that QLDC's development contributions policy should be reviewed to ensure land required for community facility provision is calculated separately from reserves land contributions.

+In addition to Operating Expenditure, Level of Service (LOS) Improvements and Growth, it is recommended that 'Visitor Usage' is added to budget apportionment for relevant community facilities to recognise the additional demand and provision requirement.